 I’m excited to share this DIY tutorial with you because I learned it myself quite recently.
-I hope you enjoy, and let me know if there’s anything that is missing!
+I hope you enjoy it, and let me know if anything is missing!

-I know the trend is to rely on things like Canva to create pretty images for you to post on social media.
+I know the trend is to rely on Canva to create stunning images for you to post on social media.
 I’m not knocking them.
 It works for a lot of people.
 But, I think it’s contributing to the cookie-cutter look of graphic design nowadays.
 If you want to parrot everyone else’s aesthetic, then more power to you.

 I’m a little old school; I use Photoshop.
-It almost feels gangster to use it.
 I don’t even have a fancy copy of Photoshop; all I could afford at the time was Photoshop Elements 12!
 I still use it!
-I learned Photoshop 7 using tutorials but the sunset was on the horizon, and I knew I had to get away from it.
+I learned Photoshop 7 using tutorials, but the sunset was on the horizon, and I knew I had to get away from it.

 Thankfully, the skills I learned in 7 are in 12.
 Photoshop is Photoshop.
-I’m a fast learner so I was able to apply what I learned in 7 to 12 easily.
+I’m a fast learner, so I was able to apply what I learned in 7 to 12 quickly.

 Here are the materials you’re going to need:

 - Photoshop (PS for short; I wrote this using PS Elements 12)

 - Images (lots and lots of them; I’m a fan of unsplash)